RenGroup/ibNN/README.md

 ```
 python3 2.3.train_impute_ibNN.py -d /path_to_file/ -i masked_oneTenth_merged_expr_Vascular_geneID.csv
 ```
-ibNN has been optimized for small (<100 cells) or large (>10000 cells) datasets.
+ibNN has been optimized for small (<100 cells) or large (>5000 cells) datasets.
 It will check the number of cells if "-c" option (number of cells for training) is not specified.
 Automatic adjustment of the parameters may be triggered when:</br>
-- For small dataset
+- **For small dataset**
 If (n_train (number of cells for training) < 100) & (n_rounds (max number of epochs) < 40), then n_rounds will be adjusted to 40.
 The reason for this adjustment is that when the number of cell used for training is low, there's higher possibility that the internal-calculated MSE (i.e. MSE calculated using the 1/3 cells that were not used in the training step) will be higher than normal (> 0.4), which indicate the failure of learning the general features of the data but instead, ibNN were over-fitted to the trained cells.</br>
-- For large dataset
+- **For large dataset**
 If (n_train > 5000) & (n_batch == 1) (i.e. the number of cells for training is more than 5000, and the number of cells used in each time of training is set to 1), then n_batch will be reset to int(n_train/1000).
 In this way, when n_train is > 5000, ibNN will only be trained for 1000 times in each round (i.e. epoch).
 For each time ibNN is trained, n_batch cells will be used to query the network and calculate the loss (i.e. target - output), then the mean of the loss of each gene was calculated, then propagated back to the network to update the weight matrices.
 We tested mean, median and max, and found that "mean" gave the best MSE (the lowest) for all the datasets we tested.
+Users are welcome to test the methods.
+Simply change "numpy.mean" at line 204 to other functions.
 ### Notes about the parameters</br>
 #### The -c and -b option for large dataset
 The default -c option takes 2/3 of the total number of cells for training, the rest 1/3 for testing (i.e. calculating the MSE).
 The script will print the median MSE for each round (i.e. epoch).
 From our experiences, when n_training is larger than 500, the benefit of large number of cells for training drops quickly.
 This is why we control the batch size to be n_train/1000; each batch only updates the weight matrices once, therefore 1000 batches will update the weight matrices for 1000 times, just like when n_train is 1000 and n_batch is 1.